 Scientists agree that HIV does not survive well in the environment, making the chance of environmental transmission remote.
 To obtain data on the survival of HIV, laboratory studies usually use artificially high concentrations of laboratory-grown virus.
-Although these concentrations of HIV can be kept alive for days or even weeks under controlled conditions, studies have shown that drying of these high concentrations of HIV reduces the amount of infectious virus by 90% to 99% within a few hours.
+Although these concentrations of HIV can be kept alive for days or even weeks under controlled conditions, studies have shown that drying of these high concentrations of HIV reduces the amount of infectious virus by 90 to 99 per cent within a few hours.

 Since the HIV concentrations used in laboratory studies are much higher than those actually found in blood or other specimens, the real risk of HIV infection from dried bodily fluids is probably close to zero.
-Incorrect interpretation of conclusions drawn from laboratory studies has unnecessarily alarmed some people.
+Incorrect interpretation of conclusions drawn from laboratory studies have unnecessarily alarmed some people.
+AVERT.org has additional facts about HIV and AIDS.